BlueN1nja1/Eleven/README.md

 Planned Features:
 ---------------------------------------------------------------------------------------------------------------------
--Search for both Android Oreo and Android 10+
+Re-Add Scrollbars to the app and
--Re-Add Scrollbars to the app.
+Search for both Android Oreo and Android 10+

 Special Versions:
 ---------------------------------------------------------------------------------------------------------------------